radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 2. The Kubernetes cluster that Radius is installed on is not compromised.
 3. It is the responsibility of the Kubernetes cluster to authenticate users.
 Administrators and users with sufficient privileges can perform their required tasks.
 Radius cannot prevent actions taken by an administrator.
 4. Radius stores and queues used by Applications RP are not compromised.
+HTTP requests forwarded to Applications RP from UCP originated from an authorized user.
+HTTP requests or other network traffic that has not been forwarded by UCP are considered unauthorized.

 ## Data Flow

 ![Applications RP via Microsoft Threat Modeling Tool](2024-10-applications-rp-threat-model/apprp-dataflow.png)

+Note: change HTTPS to HTTP between app-rp and ucp.

 Below are the key points associated with data flow:
 1. Applications RP receives request to deploy resources from UCP and sends back appropriate response.